decalages/adspeed/README.md

 To test the extension:

-1. Visit sites with Google Ads or Xandr ads
+1. Visit sites using Google Ads or Fastlane
 2. Open DevTools (F12) → Network tab
 3. Search for requests containing "fastlane.json"
 4. Verify that the extension detects and measures correctly